Twin-S: A Digital Twin for Skull-base Surgery: System Components

 \subsection{Modeling Tool-to-tissue Interaction}

 When surgeons perform drilling in the real world, we update the surgical phantom in real-time.
-We approximate the drill tip as a sphere. \ours{} detects collisions between the surgical phantom and the drill burr given the tracked positions.
-The voxels that collide with the drill tip sphere are moved and set to free space to simulate the tissue removal process.
-More details of the drilling algorithm can be found in~\cite{munawar_virtual_2021}.
+We approximate the drill tip as a sphere and detect collisions between the surgical phantom and the drill tip given the tracked positions.
+The voxels that collide with the drill tip are moved and set to free space to simulate the tissue removal process.
+More details of the drilling algorithm can be found in prior work~\cite{munawar_virtual_2021}.